A series of murals created in collaboration with Imperial College London during the Great Exhibition Road Festival!

-Inspired by Imperial College London research into everything from new medical breakthroughs to humanity’s future relationship with machines, and how to urgently tackle the climate crisis using natural solutions and innovation, real research was given creative form in real time through the skills of London’s finest public artists.
+Take a look at the incredible pieces created at last year’s festival, inspired by Imperial College London research into everything from new medical breakthroughs to humanity’s future relationship with machines, and how to urgently tackle the climate crisis using natural solutions and innovation.

-Paint Lab was co-curated by Jo Peel and Mark McClure of Interplay with Imperial College London.
+Paint Lab is co-curated by Jo Peel and Mark McClure of Interplay with Imperial College London.

 Brighter times in hand